simoncarrignon/BIADtools/README.md

 This gather a few tools I developped around the BIAD database.
-The main one being a shiny app.
+The main one being a shiny app that hhas been move in a cleaner git here:https://github.com/BIADcore/BIADminishiny

 ## Shiny App: